Narragansett Brewing Company: Founding and early expansion (1890–1920)

-The Narragansett Brewing Company was founded in 1890 in Cranston, Rhode Island, by six German-American entrepreneurs including John H. Fehlberg, Augustus F. Borchandt, Herman G. Possner, George M. Gerhard, Constand A. Moeller, and Jacob Wirth.
+The Narragansett Brewing Company was founded in 1890 in Cranston, Rhode Island, by six German-American entrepreneurs including John H. Fehlberg, Augustus F. Borchardt, Herman G. Possner, George M. Gerhard, Constand A. Moeller, and Jacob Wirth.
 The brewery's name, "Narragansett", is derived from the indigenous Narragansett people, a Native American tribe historically based in the area that is now Rhode Island.
 The name reflects the region's cultural and historical heritage, as many locations and landmarks in Rhode Island, such as Narragansett Bay and the coastal town of Narragansett, bear the same name.
 The company was established with an initial capital investment of $150,000, intended to produce lager beer modeled after traditional German brewing methods.
 Construction of the brewery began in 1889 and included a brewhouse, stables, a blacksmith shop, and storage facilities.

 Production at Narragansett began in December 1890, and the company was formally incorporated the following year.
 In its first year, the brewery produced 397 barrels of beer, growing to 27,887 barrels in the second year.
 By 1901, Narragansett's production had risen to 115,000 barrels, making it the largest lager beer brewery in New England at the time.
 Over its first 25 years, the company invested over $4 million in facility expansion, developing a 42-acre site with over 30 buildings.
 In 1914, Narragansett Brewing constructed a bottling plant and maintained its own ice production plant; modern refrigerated train cars and delivery vehicles were adopted for expanded regional distribution.